diegodev18/small-typing-game/README.md

 # Small Typing Game

-This is a game about type in keyboard to learn Html, Css and JavaScript vanilla.
-:)
+This is a typing-based game I’m building to improve my programming skills.
+It focuses on handling keyboard input while working with HTML, CSS, and vanilla JavaScript.